softbaked/courier-api/source/index.html.md

 Here is the API call, webhook flow that is designed for Page365 Shipping API:

-1. [Register webhook](#register-webhook) - first, register your company name along with webhook url that Page365 Shipping API will push data to, after confirmed, `api_key` will be sent to you.
+1. [Register webhook](#register-webhook) - first, register your company name along with webhook url that Page365 Shipping API will push data to, after confirmed, `secret_key` will be send to you.
 2. [Wait for webhook](#shipment-created) - then wait for webhook that will be send, after shipment being create.
 You will get shipment information from the webhook, such as, id, sender address, and receiver address.
 3. [Update tracking code](#update-shipment-tracking-code) - then you will send tracking code that will be on parcel label back to us.
 4. Customer bring parcel to your service store